 - Court ordered or Statutory Wills.
 In circumstances where a person lacks capacity and has never made a Will or their circumstances have changed since making their last Will necessitating amendment of that Will, an application can be made to the Court for a Statutory Will.
 The Court can also make Statutory Wills for children, in certain circumstances.

 We are here for you.
 With a team of legal experts , we take the time to consider all possible resolutions and work to achieve the best outcome for you in a timely and cost-effective manner.

 Don’t rush into making the wrong costly decisions.

-Talk to us.
-Talk to Bell Legal Group.
+Don’t hesitate to contact us.
+Talk to our experts at Bell Legal Group.